 On this appointment you will be required to bring 4 identical passport photos and the original documents, whose copies were enclosed in the application kit, including any document that could be missing in your application.

-IT IS MANDATORY TO GO AND GET FINGERPRINTED ON THE DAY AND AT THE TIME INDICATED IN THE APPOINTMENT SHEET GIVEN BY THE POST OFFICE.
+IT IS ALSO MANDATORY TO GO AND GET FINGERPRINTED ON THE DAY AND AT THE TIME INDICATED IN THE APPOINTMENT SHEET ISSUED BY THE POST OFFICE.

-It is strongly recommended to verify the status of your application 1 month after the fingerprints appointment at the Foreign Citizens Services Unit, bringing the postal receipt!!
+It is strongly recommended to verify the status of your application about 3 weeks after the fingerprinting: you can contact or come to the Foreign Citizens Office, desks no. 1-2 at the International Affairs Area, taking the postal receipt.

 Usually about 1 or 2 months after the fingerprints appointment it is possible to collect the residence permit at the Immigration Office.